Small Ensemble-based Data Assimilation: A Machine Learning-Enhanced Data Assimilation Method with Limited Ensemble Size: Numerical Experiments and Results

 \section{Numerical Experiments and Results}

-In this study, we perform a set of numerical experiments to demonstrate the feasibility of the proposed EnKF-FCNN coupled algorithm by applying it to the simulations of Lorenz systems~\citep{lorenz1963deterministic,lorenz1996predictability} and the evolution of nonlinear ocean wave fields.
+To evaluate the feasibility of the proposed EnKF-FCNN algorithm and investigate the impact of various parameters (including ensemble size, observation site number, and observation frequency), we perform a set of numerical experiments by applying it in Lorenz systems~\citep{lorenz1963deterministic,lorenz1996predictability} and the evolution of nonlinear ocean wave fields.
 Featured with the chaotic nature, the Lorenz systems are classic ``toy'' problems in the field of data assimilation; specifically, both Lorenz-63 and Lorenz-96 are tested in this study.
 In addition, the evolution of nonlinear ocean wave fields has also been shown to be highly sensitive to the model input and parameters, i.e. a small deviation, say, of initial conditions and physical parameters could induce significant forecast errors.
-Recent studies have shown that DA methods can be conveniently applied to realize the high-accuracy nonlinear wave field simulation~\cite{wang2021phase,wang2022phase,Liu2025}, which while depends on the relatively large ensemble size ($\sim\text{O}(10^2)$), ad-hoc operations (covariance inflation and localization), or both.
-Here we adopt the Pseudospectral-Fourier-Legendre (PFL) wave model to simulate the nonlinear wave field evolution and evaluate the EnKF-FCNN algorithm by extending the EnKF-PFL computational framework developed in~\cite{Liu2025}.
+Recent studies have shown that DA methods can be conveniently applied to realize the high-accuracy nonlinear wave field simulation~\citep{wang2021phase,wang2022phase,Liu2025}, which while depends on the relatively large ensemble size ($\sim\text{O}(10^2)$), ad-hoc operations (covariance inflation and localization), or both.
+Here we adopt the Pseudospectral-Fourier-Legendre (PFL) wave model to simulate the nonlinear wave field evolution and evaluate the EnKF-FCNN algorithm by extending the EnKF-PFL computational framework developed in~\citep{Liu2025}.